We get it.

 We value our workers and each hour they give us is appreciated.
 We hope you will consider helping Duck-Duck-Goose continue to raise the bar for consignment events in Western North Carolina, and add a work shift when you consign with us this season!

 Worker schedule and sign up is online via our website and opens soon after the opening day of consignor registration.
-Click on the Workers tab and sign up!
+Click on the Workers tab above, scroll to the bottom of our Worker’s page, and follow the instructions to sign up!